nishant2253/proofchain/implementation-summary.md

 - Gas optimization through efficient data structures and algorithms
 - Hardhat compilation and verification

+### Ethers.js Version Compatibility

+During the development process, we encountered and resolved a compatibility issue between newer versions of Hardhat (which uses ethers.js v6) and deployment scripts written for ethers.js v5:

+**Issue**: The deployment script was using the older ethers.js v5 syntax (`contract.deployed()` and `contract.address`), which caused errors like `TypeError: proofChain.deployed is not a function` when deploying with newer Hardhat versions.

+**Solution**: Updated the deployment script to use ethers.js v6 compatible methods:

+- Replaced `await contract.deployed()` with `await contract.waitForDeployment()`
+- Replaced `contract.address` with `await contract.getAddress()`

+This change ensures compatibility with the latest versions of Hardhat and ethers.js, making the deployment process more robust and future-proof.

 ### Quadratic Voting

 Implemented a quadratic voting system where: